kranzky/insoluble/folly.md

 "You woke the real lot of fools' magazine!"
 Lloyd exclaimed.
 "Our journey probably took fifteen hours, but she's easy to forget," Quantum Dan admitted, referring to Jenny's mysterious presence.

-Exposition;7:Continuing deeper,

-Exposition;6:Lloyd felt disoriented.

-Exposition;10:Quantum Dan seemed unfazed.

-Dialogue;37:"Yeah, babe, where's Rob?
+Continuing deeper, Lloyd felt disoriented.
+Quantum Dan seemed unfazed.
+"Yeah, babe, where's Rob?
 Is he recovering?"
 Lloyd inquired.

-Exposition;13:Jenny, in her ethereal form, didn't respond.
+Jenny, in her ethereal form, didn't respond.
+Their silence grew.
+A sudden realization hit.
+Lloyd remembered Rob, the bird.
+Had they left him behind?
+Guilt washed over Lloyd.
+Quantum Dan noticed his distress.

-Exposition;7:Their silence grew.

-Exposition;8:A sudden realization hit.

-Exposition;10:Lloyd remembered Rob, the bird.

-Exposition;9:Had they left him behind?

-Exposition;12:Guilt washed over Lloyd.

-Exposition;11:Quantum Dan noticed his distress.

-Dialogue;9:"He'll be okay,"

 "Exactly, I'm puzzled and disappointed by these window-like ways," Lloyd remarked, his voice filled with frustration.
 "It feels like the universe is in control, and we're just settling for the wheels of this machine," Quantum Dan added, sharing Lloyd's sentiments.